Jawad Ahmad

 Jawad Ahmed is a Pakistani pop singer and musician turned politician.

-Jawad Ahmed is currently chairman of Barabri Party Pakistan.
+Jawad Ahmed is currently chairman of Barabri Party Pakistan, a leftist party.

-Early life and career
+Early life and education

-Jawad Ahmad was born into a Kashmiri family who immigrated to Pakistan after independence.
-Both his parents were college professors.
+Jawad Ahmad was born on 29 September 1970 in Lahore, Punjab into a Kashmiri family who immigrated to Pakistan after independence, with both his parents being college professors teaching Political Science.
+His father Tauqeer Ahmad Shaikh, who was a professor at the Government College University, Lahore, died in November 2023, while Jawad has three siblings, a sister and two brothers.

 Jawad Ahmad received a degree in Mechanical Engineering from the University of Engineering and Technology, Lahore.
+During his student days at the UET, he was part of many of its societies, including the music society and the literature society.

+Music career

+Jupiters with Ali Azmat

-He also used to participate in the musical and literary societies of the above university.
-He was initially a member of the pop musical band Jupiters along with another famous pop singer Ali Azmat.
-This musical group later disbanded and Jawad Ahmad later decided to launch his solo career.
+While in university, he used to participate in the musical and literary societies of the university.
+He later became a member of Lahore-based the pop musical band, Jupiters, along with another famous pop singer, Ali Azmat.
+This musical group later disbanded and Jawad Ahmad decided to launch his solo career.

+Solo career

-"Jawad Ahmad, one of the most renowned artists of Pakistan, first reached fame with his song "Allah Meray Dil Kay Ander" which showcased his fondness of Sufism.
+Jawad got fame with his solo song, Allah Meray Dil Kay Ander, which showcased his fondness for Sufism.

 While he has received no formal education in music, most of his songs are written and composed by him.
 He draws inspiration from a diverse range of musical personalities such as Ustad Amanat Ali Khan, Mehdi Hassan, Ustad Salamat Ali Khan, Tufail Niazi, Pathanay Khan, Hamid Ali Bela, Madam Noor Jehan, Lata Mangeshkar, Asha Bhosle, Nusrat Fateh Ali Khan, Kishore Kumar, Eagles, Elvis Presley, Mohammed Rafi.

-So far, Jawad Ahmad has established his presence in the music industry through four albums.
+So far, Jawad Ahmad has established his presence in the music industry through three solo albums, and several drama OSTs.